 Diving the Cenotes in Tulum

 There are several dive shops in Tulum, and a girl I met in my hostel recommended Ko’ox Diving which has a dive centre along the main street in Tulum.
 I checked the Tripadvisor reviews which were excellent, and after checking out their website I got in touch with one of the founders Jesus (also known as Chucho) to see if I could go scuba diving in Tulum with them.
 He offered me the chance to dive in two of the cenotes in Tulum, and a unique opportunity to dive with crocodiles at night!
-More on the night dive with crocodiles later, I’ll have a whole blog post on the amazing yet scary experience soon!!

 There are a variety of options for diving in cenotes in Tulum.
 Below is a map of the cenotes around Tulum, including the ones we visited.
 Some cenotes are cave dives, which require a special certification in order to go cave diving safely, and others are cavern dives.
 Caverns differ from caves because they still have natural light penetrating the ceiling, so you explore the areas at the entrance to the cave system without going fully inside.
 If you have your PADI openwater certificate, you can dive in caverns without any extra qualifications.